Marketing & Creativity

 - The original or certified copy of your grade transcripts covering all years of university study

 - Motivation letter

 - Two reference letters

-Once your application has been submitted and your application fee has been paid, your file will be reviewed by ESCP and we will be touch to inform you of your result and the next steps.
+Once your application has been submitted and your application fee has been paid, your file will be reviewed by ESCP and we will be in touch to inform you of your result and the next steps.

-Step 2: Admission Tests
+Step 2: Interview Day

 The Admission Committee will review your application in full, make a final decision and notify you of the result.
 Admission decisions are sent out by email within two weeks of your interview having taken place.